Websites for volunteer and internship

 Childcare workers who have devoted several years studying a Bachelor of Education (Early Childhood), will be working in an Early Childhood Teacher role.

-Thirdly work experience is an important factor.
 A childcare employee can further increase their wage based on the number of years’ experience they have, providing childcare workers with a path of progression.
 Lastly, whether you work full-time, part-time or casual can also influence the rate at which you get paid.

-While being a childcare educator is rewarding in the sense that you can have the unique opportunity to work with, and help children’s learning and development.
+While being a childcare educator is rewarding in the sense that you can have the unique opportunity to work with and help children’s learning and development.
 Now the Victorian government has made great strides in making early childhood work more lucrative for teachers and educators, it is expected that the workforce will almost double to 13,000 by the year 2029.
 Today is the perfect time for an aspiring childcare educator like you to kickstart your career in this ever-growing industry.

 Sounds tempting, right?
-If you wish to enter the workforce as soon as you can, then enrol at the Global Business College of Australia (GBCA).
+If you wish to enter the workforce as soon as you can, enrol at the Global Business College of Australia (GBCA).

 Our Certificate III in Early Childhood Education and Care and Diploma of Early Childhood Education and Care (ECEC) course provide you qualifications you need to enter the sector, and guaranteed work placement to practise what you learn.
 Interested to learn more, check here for more details.